bparanj/Essential-TDD/en/12-twitter-client/12-twitter-client.markdown

     it "provides the last five tweets from twitter" do tweets = %w{tweet1 tweet2 tweet3 tweet4 tweet5}
       Twits.stub(:fetch_tweets).and_return(tweets)

-      @user.last_five_tweets.should == %w{tweet1 tweet2 tweet3 tweet4 tweet5}
+      @user.last_five_tweets.should == tweets
     end
   end
 end
 ```

-The test now depends on our API fetch_tweets in our Twits Twitter client class.
-This is stable than directly depending on a third party API.
+Stub is used to disconnect from Twitter client API.
+The test now depends on our API, fetch_tweets in our Twits class.
+This is stable than having a direct dependency on a third party API.

 Create twits.rb with the following code: